nikitavoloboev/data/docs/travel/visited/russia.md

 I don't want to be some armchair analyst though and I genuinely don't know a lot.
 The west lies a lot and have their own sophisticated propaganda machines for crafting out new 'current thing' narratives.
 So I just try to live my life and build great tools that hopefully accelerate the [future](../../future/future.md) where all countries are free from oppression.

 I have a [mostly Russian Twitter List](https://twitter.com/i/lists/1351120526220152839) I fancy and use daily.
 For political updates, there's many accounts I like.
-[Max Seddon](https://twitter.com/maxseddon) does nice summaries often.
+[Michael Kofman](https://twitter.com/KofmanMichael) & [Max Seddon](https://twitter.com/maxseddon) do nice summaries often.

 ## Notes